 Medial Branch Blocks

-Medial branch blocks are another type of nerve block medication that also involve the facet joints found between the vertebrae of the spine discussed previously.
+Medial branch blocks are another type of nerve block medication that also involves the facet joints found between the vertebrae of the spine discussed previously.
 The medical nerves are connected to the facet joint.
 Thus, the medial branch blocks are injections administered in these small medial nerves of the spine to relieve pain.

 Lateral Branch Blocks